viklund/AssemblyValidation/fasta_stats/README.md

 fasta_stats
 ===========

-Working on a class for reading and reporting on contents of Fasta-format sequences.
+A class that reads and reports on contents of Fasta-format sequences.
 This class will be used in FRCbam, and here we initiate development the class and use it to power a simple tool for quickly reporting contig contents.

 With standalone use, `fasta_stats file.fa` will produce a table of file and sequence statistics to `file.fa.stats.txt` and a BED-format file of `N`-gaps to `file.fa.gaps.bed`.
 The locations for each can be modified with `-o/--output` and `-g/--gaps-bed`, respectively.

+The Fasta file may also be gzipped, so `fasta_stats file.fa.gz` is also valid.

 Options
 -------